brianritchie1312/icat.ansible/README.md

         --user {SUDO USER ON REMOTE HOST} --ask-pass --ask-sudo-pass

+##### Or
+If you prefer to use your own playbook, follow steps 1-3 then

+4.Move role to '/etc/ansible/roles/{ROLE NAME}'

+5.Add hostnames to '/etc/ansible/hosts' or add

+	[defaults]
+	roles_path={PATH TO DIRECTORY CONTAINING ROLE}

+to '/etc/ansible/ansible.cfg

-6b.If you prefer you can create an external playbook to launch the role simply copy 'tests/test.yml' or the following block into your own yml playbook.
+6.Copy 'tests/test.yml' or the following block into your own yml playbook.

-    - hosts: localhost # You can add any host listed in 'etc/ansible/hosts' or 'tests/inventory'
+    - hosts: localhost # Any hosts added to inventory or ansible hosts file separated by spaces
       roles:
-         - { role: Icat-Ansible, become: yes, become_user: root}
+         - { role: ICAT-Ansible, become: yes, become_user: root}

 Then run